wandb/docs/docs/guides/hosting/iam/sso.md

 4. On the top, click "New registration".
 ![](/images/hosting/entra_new_app_registration.png)

-    On the screen named "Register an application", fill out the values as follows:
+    On the screen named "Register an application," fill out the values as follows:
 ![](/images/hosting/entra_register_an_application.png)

     - Specify a name, for example "Weights and Biases application".